 As there is limited space available in the trucks hard bike cases are not permitted.

-The trucks transporting the bikes will return to Sydney on Saturday 9 May 2020 and bikes can be collected either at Hornsby or Engadine.
-The truck will make one stop only in Hornsby on Saturday afternoon 9 May 2020.
+The trucks transporting the bikes will return to Sydney on Saturday following the ride and bikes can be collected either at Hornsby or Engadine.
+The truck will make one stop only in Hornsby on Saturday afternoon.
 You or your representative must be there to collect the bike at the nominated time.
 After that, the only pick up point will be Engadine.
 One or two days will be designated for Engadine pickups and riders will be advised during the ride of the dates and times.

 Note: only the locations identified below will be serviced by the luggage drop off/pick up collection and dinner mini bus service.

 Ascot Motel Inn (02) 9487 3355;